 Small Leaks Can Sink Big Ships

-Sources To Consider
+Sugar Caffeine Sources To Consider

 Consider chocolate, ice cream, tea, soda and even Guarana.

 Chocolate, even hot chocolate, a beverage usually considered an appropriate treat for children, contain caffeine.
 Next time you treat a child to a Starbucks hot chocolate while you have coffee consider you the impact that 25mg of caffeine and 37g of sugar is going to have.
-That amount of caffeine and sugar would be a decent stimulate for an adult, more so the metabolism of a child.
+That amount of sugar caffeine would be a decent stimulate for an adult, more so the metabolism of a child.
 That is the same caffeine in a decaf coffee from Starbucks.
 Would you give a child a decaf coffee?
 Decaf might be a less stimulating choice considering all the added sugar hot chocolate comes with.

 Soda is much the same problem.
 Diet Coke has 46mg of caffeine in a 12 oz can.
 But regular Coke has only 34g of caffeine – but with a whopping 39g of sugar!
 The easiest way to understand sugar content is a teaspoon of sugar is about 4 grams.
 So they put less caffeine in regular Coke because they packed it with 11 ½ teaspoons of sugar.
 Can you imagine putting that much sugar in your coffee every morning?
 Even if you have a sweet tooth, that a lot of sugar!